 Cauda Equina Syndrome Claims

 In rare cases, the disc bulges out centrally rather than to one particular side.
-This can affect not just one or both legs, but also the buttocks and ‘saddle’ area (the area between the legs including the genitals).
+This condition is known as ‘cauda equina syndrome’.
+It can affect not just one or both legs, but also the buttocks and ‘saddle’ area (the area between the legs including the genitals).
 The result can be problems with bladder, bowel and sexual function.

-Most episodes of back pain and/or sciatica in one leg will get better with time and straightforward treatment is usually managed by GPs without the need for hospital referral.
+Most episodes of back pain and/or sciatica in one leg will get better with time.
+Treatment is usually managed by GPs without the need for hospital referral.

-However, there are some symptoms that have to be handled very carefully as they may need specialist investigation or referral or at least specific warnings to be given to the patient as to what to do if the symptoms get worse.
+However, there are some symptoms that have to be handled very carefully as they may need specialist investigation, referral or at least specific warnings to be given to the patient as to what to do if the symptoms get worse.

 The ‘red flag’ symptoms of possible cauda equina syndrome include: